 How firm should my mattress be?

 The firmness of a mattress significantly impacts how comfortable or supported you feel while sleeping.
 Regarding how to choose mattress firmness, just remember that a rigid design is recommended for stomach and back sleepers, heavier people, hot sleepers, and those with mobility problems.

 Most mattress softness guides claim that this firmness is ideal for side sleepers, individuals with back problems, those who want to sink into their mattresses, and couples.

 What kind of mattress do I need depending on my sleeping position?

-If you are a back sleeper, a firm foam or hybrid mattress is the best option for you.
-Side sleepers, on the other hand, need softer ones, like memory foam or pillow-top mattresses.
+A firm foam or hybrid mattress is the best option if you are a back sleeper.
+Side sleepers, on the other hand, need softer beds, like memory foam or pillow-top mattresses.

 In contrast, stomach sleepers require a firm hybrid or foam construction.
 Finally, if you are a combination sleeper wondering how to choose a mattress, keep in mind that a medium-firm mattress is your best bet.